Wael1122/waa/Neofetch-vs-Screenfetch.md

 I'll be blunt.
 The script is a mess, it's glue on top of glue.

-Let me start by saying this; Don't bring up the argument about bash only syntax and portability between shells.
-Screenfetch uses `#!/usr/bin/env bash` as it's shebang so all POSIX compliancy and portability between other shells goes out the window.
+Let me start by saying this: Don't bring up the argument about bash only syntax and portability between shells.
+Screenfetch uses `#!/usr/bin/env bash` as its shebang so all POSIX compliancy and portability between other shells goes out the window.
 Since Screenfetch is using the bash shebang, bash features **should** be used over portable ones since they're faster, more feature-full and don't spawn external processes.

 Screenfetch constantly mixes POSIX syntax with BASH only syntax for no apparent reason.
-The whole script is an inconsistent mess, variables/functions are all named differently, `printf`/`echo` are mixed and matched throughout and there's even useless `cat` usage!
+The whole script is an inconsistent mess; variables/functions are all named differently; `printf`/`echo` are mixed and matched throughout and there's even useless `cat` usage!

 Screenfetch is slow.
 Due to the issues with quoting, external programs and pipes, Screenfetch chokes.
-Screenfetch is littered with unquoted variables/command substitutions, external program use when bash can do it built-in and endless piping.
+Its littered with unquoted variables/command substitution, endless piping and external program use when bash can do it built-in.

 Screenfetch needs maintainers who aren't scared of refactoring large parts of the script.
 All of these issues can be fixed if someone is willing to put the work in.
 As it stands right now, Screenfetch is unmaintainable.
 Good luck making any changes larger than distro additions or small bug fixes.